 TOPICAL CALCINEURIN INHIBITOR

-Protopic is a prescription drug approved by the Food and Drug Administration (FDA) for the short-term treatment of mild to moderate atopic dermatitis.
-Protopic is approved for use at two strengths in people 16 and older, and only at the lower strength in children of 2 to 15 years.
+Protopic is a prescription drug approved by the U.S. Food and Drug Administration (FDA) for the short-term treatment of mild to moderate atopic dermatitis.
+Protopic is approved for use at two strengths in people 16 and older, and only at the lower strength in children aged 2 to 15 years.
 Protopic may be prescribed after other treatments have proven ineffective or unsafe.
-Protopic is also known by its drug name, Tacrolimus.
+Protopic is also known by its drug name, tacrolimus.

-Protopic is an immunomodulator, or drug that modifies the immune system.
+Protopic is an immunomodulator, a drug that modifies the immune system.
 More specifically, Protopic is a topical calcineurin inhibitor.
 It is believed that Protopic works by suppressing immune system activity.

 How do I take it?

 Prescribing information states that Protopic is applied topically to the affected area twice daily.

 Protopic comes in the form of an ointment.

 The FDA-approved label for Protopic lists common side effects including skin burning, fever, flu-like symptoms, allergic reactions, rash, headache, and skin infection.

 Rare but serious side effects for Protopic include increased risk for serious infections and certain types of cancer.

 Prescription Topicals — National Eczema Association